ELEC ENG 2103 - Design & Innovation

 Learning & Teaching Activities

-Learning & Teaching ModesLearning in this course will be achieved through a variety of modes including: background reading; lectures; workshops and group discussion; case studies; group project work.
+Learning & Teaching ModesLearning in this course will be achieved through a variety of modes including: background reading; synchronous online lectures; workshops conducted in face-to-face or remote stream; case studies and group project work.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.